cowboyai/cim-start/readme.md

 We are going to be very opinionated about what goes where and how...
 Even how you name things, after all we are building languages.

 If you have 5 machines, don't do this.
-If you have 50... or 500... please continue.
+If you have 50... or 500... or 5000... please continue.

-This isn't about [ricing a desktop](https://www.reddit.com/r/unixporn/), it's about managing a distributed system.
+This isn't about [ricing a desktop](https://www.reddit.com/r/unixporn/), it's about managing a distributed system and building real-world business software.
 A distributed system by nature means it has a purpose and it is made from "parts" on separate "machines" connected to make a whole.

 >"Distributed system management refers to the process of overseeing and controlling the operation, configuration, and performance of distributed systems.
 It involves managing the various components, nodes, and resources that make up the distributed system to ensure its reliable, efficient, and secure operation." [geeks for geeks](https://www.geeksforgeeks.org/distributed-system-management/)